The codebase should be designed with the following key characteristics:

 GPU 3: [7, 8] [15, 16]

-Why do we need VP?
 In standard pipeline parallelism, each GPU executes a fixed set of model layers and then remains idle while waiting for the next batch of data to process.
 This idle time arises because of dependencies between stages and the sequential nature of execution.
 Virtual pipeline model parallelism reduces this idle time by interleaving different segments of the workload across GPUs.
 This way, when one segment is waiting on data dependencies, another segment can be processed, thus keeping the GPUs busier.
-Another reason is to reduced Bubble Time: Pipeline parallelism often suffers from “bubbles” or idle times, particularly when data is being passed between stages or during synchronization points.
-Virtual pipeline model parallelism can minimize these bubbles by ensuring that different stages are ready to execute as soon as they receive their inputs, thereby reducing the wait times that typically occur between stages.

 Dataloader

-The dataset class should only handle data retrieval and define the __getitem__ method for various data formats, without be aware of any specific data or transformations required by the downstreaming tasks.
+method for various data formats, without being aware of any specific data or transformations required by the downstream tasks.

 For instance, when utilizing the ImageNet dataset for downstream tasks such as classification and object detection, the required data formats vary significantly.
 For classification tasks, the expected format is (image_path, label), whereas for contrastive learning, it’s (image_path, box coordinates).

 There are two types of dataset objects, a Dataset and an IterableDataset.
 Whichever type of dataset you choose to use or create depends on the size of the dataset.
-In general, an IterableDataset is ideal for big datasets (think hundreds of GBs!) due to its lazy behavior and speed advantages.
+In general, an IterableDataset

-As for IterableDataset, you can access it using a for loop to load the data progressively as you iterate over the dataset.
+loop to load the data progressively as you iterate over the dataset.
 This way, only a small fraction of examples is loaded in memory, and you don’t write anything on disk.

 If your dataset grows very large, since regular Dataset objects are based on Arrow for random access to the rows, its indices mapping will become 10x slower.
 This is because there is an extra step to get the row index to read using the indices mapping, and most importantly, you aren’t reading contiguous chunks of data anymore.
-While an IterableDataset and leveraging its fast approximate shuffling method.
-It only shuffles the shards order and adds a shuffle buffer to your dataset, which keeps the speed of your dataset optimal.
+While an IterableDataset

-Currently, iterable-style datasets are incompatible with customized samplers in torch.utils.data.DataLoader.
+.
 Pytorch Dataloader always expects a map-style dataset.
-That is why we usually pass sampler inside an iterable-style dataset for initialization.
+That is why we usually pass a sampler inside an iterable-style dataset for initialization.
 Specifically, please check the code gists in detectron2.

 Serialization